GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/containers.rst

   of memory as long as possible.

-* To replace lazy-loaded data with a real in-memory array, under certain conditions (eg. if the data is modified, as we won't apply the changes to the original file!)
+* To replace lazy-loaded data with a real in-memory array, under certain conditions (e.g., if the data is modified, as we won't apply the changes to the original file!)

 Our obsession with lazy-loading and discarding data is directed to reduce